justsomescripts/github-common-defaults/README.md

-# github-common-defaults
+# Common Defaults

-Common defaults for issues, renovate, etc.
+Repository to store common actions like Container build pipelines, configuration for Renovate etc.